jneimantokbox/annotation-widget/README.md

 ```

-The screensharing container and the toolbar that will be attached to its canvas are set up in [screenshare.html](web/screenshare.html), as shown in these portions of its code:
+The screen sharing container and the toolbar that will be attached to its canvas are set up in [screenshare.html](web/screenshare.html), as shown in these portions of its code:

 ```javascript
 <script type="text/javascript" charset="utf-8">